gaozhangyang/Awesome_drug_design/readme.rst

 .. https://www.jianshu.com/p/1885d5570b37

-This is a paper list about deep learning for graphs.
+This is a paper list about deep learning for drug design.
 Some works may be ignored to highlight the really important advances, including

 #. low-quality preprint papers
 #. papers without open-source python code